 Donnie's wife who suffers from his physical abuse.
-Her son comes to Jesse asking him to hurt Donnie to end his beatings.
+Or so it appears.
+Her son Chris comes to Jesse asking him to hurt Donnie to end his beatings.

 - Parenting the Husband: Betsy calls out Donnie on his moping around after getting humiliated by the Preacher.